Southern Calamari

 • Southern calamari is a fast growing, short-lived and quick to reproduce species, although reproduction varies according to environmental conditions.

-• Southern squid are caught using jigs or haul nets.
+• Southern calamari are mostly caught using jigs or haul nets.
 These methods of fishing have minimal impacts on marine habitats or threatened wildlife.

 Cooking & Recipes